 Resources for a variety of contexts

-In the next step you will be able to have a go at matching resources to different contexts.
+In the next step you will be able to have a go at matching resources for STEM activities to different contexts.
 Here is a summary of what you will look at:

 - Mystery Boxes.
 Can be made at home or purchased, for example those from the Science Museum are very portable and user friendly.
 The aim is to develop questioning skills as student try to work out a mystery object in a hidden box.
 Take a look at this video demonstration for further details.